diku-dk/mlkit-pldi23-parreg/README.md

 The experimental infrastructure assumes that `mpl`, `mlkit`, and `mlton` are immediately runnable from the command line and that necessary environment variables have been set for them to work.
-Further, `gnuplot` must available.
+Further, `gnuplot` must be available.
 The provided Docker image has all this set up already.

 You must have 16GiB of memory to run the benchmarks.
 We have noticed